 By now you’ve probably heard of the KonMari method of tidying up, which advocates for minimalism and only owning items that spark joy.
-Following excess of the holiday season, January is a great time to reevaluate your space, declutter, and organize.
+Spring is a great time to reevaluate your space, declutter, and organize.
 But don’t toss all those things that no longer spark joy!
 Someone else may need them.

 We’ve rounded up a list of favorite online tips and resources for tidying, organizing, and setting up systems to keep things neat (and at the end, a list of places to donate!).
 The best part is, you don’t need to spend a lot of money to get your space in order — many of these tools and materials are available at the ReStores (and you can certainly donate unwanted items when you’re finished with your overhaul).